 The Murder of Castaic Jane Doe, September 1969

-At about 2pm on Sunday, September 7, 1969, three brothers — Charles, Larry, and Phillip Law — were out with their wives and children, hiking, target shooting, and picnicking in the area of Whitaker Peak, approximately 16-19mi south of Gorman and 9-10mi north of Castaic, Los Angeles County, CA. There they found human remains in a shallow grave near Whitaker Peak/Summit, a short distance from the Ridge Route.
+On Sunday, September 7, 1969, three brothers — Charles, Larry, and Phillip Law — were out with their wives and children, hiking, target shooting, and picnicking in the area of Whitaker Peak, approximately 16-19mi south of Gorman and 9-10mi north of Castaic, Los Angeles County, CA. This area is within the Angeles National Forest, and about one mile off of the old Golden State Highway.

-The area is within the Angeles National Forest, and the grave itself was about one mile off of the old Golden State Highway.
+The body was determined to have been that of a white female.
+It had been unearthed from a shallow grave by animals.
 The earliest newspaper clipping regarding the discovery noted that, "Deputies at the Newhall Sheriff's Substation said the body was unearthed near a truck trail that may be used to supply a US Forest Service lookout."

 Aerial view of the location where Jane Doe was found, as well as a description written by me of all known details used to pinpoint the location.
 Created by me using Google Maps, viewed through Google Earth.

-Jane Doe died three to six months before being found, though one clipping stated 6-8 months instead.
-One of the Law brothers, Charles, told police that he used the area "practically every weekend for target shooting, and only two weeks ago had shot a bird not 20 feet from the shallow grave that he found Sunday."
+One of the Law brothers, Charles, told sheriff's investigators that he was in the area "practically every weekend for target shooting, and only two weeks ago [he] had shot a bird not 20 feet from the shallow grave that he found Sunday."
 Charles did not see the body at that time; he said, "If it had been there then I should have seen it."

 Due to the state of her remains, Jane Doe's weight and eye color could not be determined; however, one contemporary news article stated that she was estimated to have weighed 130 to 140 lbs.
 She was also estimated to be about 5'5 to 5'6, and according to NamUs she had brown hair.
 Newspapers from the time described Jane Doe's hair as being long and reddish-brown, and/or "shoulder-length, light brown with a reddish tint."
 The aforementioned 2007 LASD bulletin described her hair as long and light brown.